Powered by Blogger.

 However, the upper level didn't have the distinct shape of the Willowcrest.
 It would be easier to search for that feature if I knew what it was called!
 So I turned to my newest book: A Field Guide To American Houses by Virginia & Lee McAlester.
 If you're interested in historic architecture or need a good resource for building a historically accurate dollhouse, check out this book!
 IT's FILLED with tons of drawings and black and white photos of house styles and architectural bits.

-in the Mansard roof very similar to the Willowcrest style.
+This house in Barrington, RI features a center gable in the Mansard roof very similar to the Willowcrest style. |

 It features Italianate style (1840-1885) framed doors, framed paired windows, and overhanging eaves with many decorative brackets.
 The example to the left is a classic real life house, and very similar to the one featured on eBay!